 Bill’s vision, passion, and tenacious determination have not only fueled the success and prominence of American Campus, but have also served as a catalyst for the entire student housing industry becoming a well-respected asset class within the commercial real estate sector, resulting in students and parents across the nation now having a wide variety of modern, high quality, professionally managed, affordable student housing options from which to choose.

 In 2007, Bill was the Regional Winner of the coveted Ernst and Young Entrepreneur of the Year award, and was subsequently named as a National Finalist.
 In 2015, he was featured by Commercial Property Executive as one of commercial real estate’s Most Innovative Executives.
+In 2017, he was named the Ernst & Young Entrepreneur of the Year in the category of real estate, construction and lodging.
 He has also been featured in prominent publications, such as The Wall Street Journal, Forbes, and The New York Times; has made numerous appearances on CNBC; and has been featured on ABC’s Nightline.
 He is frequently invited to speak nationally and at business schools regarding American Campus’ success and his personal success as an entrepreneur.
 He has been recognized by his alma mater, West Virginia University, where he was added to the College of Business & Economics Roll of Distinguished Alumni and has been inducted into the WVU Academy of Distinguished Alumni.
 Bill is also a member of Mensa International.

 Texas A&M University